-- A minimum of 12 hours of clinical practicum in HIV care.
+- A minimum of 12 hours of clinical preceptorship in HIV care.

-- A minimum of 40 hours of skill building training, including but not limited to: Observed Structured Clinical Examination (OSCE); intensive two-day orientation workshop; distance learning offerings; face-to-face meeting or trainings; and clinical consultation.
+- A minimum of 40 hours of skill building training, including but not limited to: two-day intensive, virtual orientation workshop; distance learning offerings, including meeting or trainings; and clinical consultation.

 Participants can expect to build skills and knowledge through: